mirage/mirage-www/tmpl/wiki/overview-of-mirage.md

 <a href="http://www.flickr.com/photos/lukew/6171377827/"><img style="float:left; margin-right: 15px;" src="/graphics/device-love.jpg"></img></a>

-Using Mirage, we can also create appliances that can run on embedded devices.
+Using MirageOS, we can also create appliances that can run on embedded devices.
 Such appliances can be deployed into small devices that are scattered around your home, for example in plant pots to measure moisture levels to chemical sensors in your fridge, which tell you